Hamdija Lipovača

-Hamdija Lipovača (born 20 December 1976) is a Bosnian politician who served as the Premier of Una-Sana Canton from 2011 until his forced resignation three years later, following the violent protests and riots in Bosnia and Herzegovina, which took effect in February 2015.
+Hamdija Lipovača (born 20 December 1976) is a Bosnian politician who served as the Prime Minister of Una-Sana Canton from 2011 until his forced resignation three years later, following the violent protests and riots in Bosnia and Herzegovina, which took effect in February 2015.
 Lipovača was also the canton's Minister of Police.
 He previously served as the mayor of Bihać from 2004 to 2010.

 Lipovača was arrested in December 2014 on charges of "abuse of office and forgery of documents."
 In March 2015, Lipovača was sentenced to two months in prison and served time until April 2015 when he was released.

 Early life

 Lipovača was born in the Bosanska Krajina city Bihać in western Bosnia and Herzegovina, while Bosnia was a part of communist Yugoslavia.
 His father's name is Nurija, named after his grandfather Nurija Pozderac of the influential Bosniak political Pozderac family.

 He enrolled in the University of Sarajevo in 1996, not long after the end of the Bosnian War.
 Upon graduating in 2000, Lipovača returned to his city of birth and became employed at the University of Bihać School of Law.
 In 2002 he defended a master's thesis at the University of Connecticut in the United States and after that joined a Bosnia and Herzegovina mission for the United Nations in New York.